 - Jo's Cervical Cancer Trust: Helpline 0808 802 8000 Mon - Fri.
 Providing information and support on a range of topics including screening concerns, screening results, cervical abnormalities, cervical cancer, treatments and survivorship issues.

 You should receive your first invitation for routine screening at 25 years old.
 After that, you’ll be invited through your GP, so it’s very important that you are registered with a local GP and your contact details are up to date.

 You should not be tested during your period, so try to make your appointment for one week after your last bleed.

 You may be asked to delay your screen if you are pregnant or have had a baby recently, as it can be harder to interpret the results of the test.

 If you have missed a test for any reason, you can call your GP at any time to book another appointment.

-You can be screened at your GP or at most sexual health clinics.
+You can be screened at a sexual health clinic or your GP.

 You will be asked to undress from the waist down and will be given a towel to cover yourself with.
 The clinician will use a plastic instrument called a speculum to gently open your vagina, then will use a small soft brush to sweep around the cervix.
 This takes a couple of minutes.
 It may feel a little uncomfortable.
 If you prefer, you can request a female doctor or nurse when you book your appointment.